Elizabeth Tashjian

 Elizabeth Tashjian (December 24, 1912 – January 29, 2007) was an artist and the founder of the Nut Museum in Old Lyme, Connecticut.
 She championed nuts through the museum, and by creating portraits of a variety of nuts and nutcrackers.
 She was the daughter of aristocratic Armenian immigrants and studied at the New York school of Applied Design for Women as well as the National Academy of Design.
-Later in life, she appeared on the shows of Johnny Carson, David Letterman, Jay Leno, Howard Stern and Chevy Chase among others, to promote nuts and the Nut Museum.
+Later in life, she appeared on the shows of Johnny Carson, David Letterman, Jay Leno, Howard Stern and Chevy Chase and the game show To Tell The Truth among others, to promote nuts and the Nut Museum.

 At the age of seven, her parents divorced.
 By the age of nine, Tashjian was a concert violinist living with her mother in New York City's Upper West Side.

 Tashjian remained unmarried throughout her life.
 In middle age, Tashjian followed her mother in becoming a Christian Science healer.
 She also espoused a tongue-in-cheek theory that humans had possibly evolved from nuts.
 In 1950, Tashjian and her mother moved into a large Gothic Revival mansion in Old Lyme.
 Upon her father's death in 1958 she learned he had left her nothing.
 She continued to live alone in her mansion following her mother's death in 1959.